openstack-archive/solar/doc/source/faq.rst

 .. _faq_hardcoded_params:

-Why nodes/transports have hardcoded keys ip and other inputs ?
+Why nodes/transports have hardcoded keys, ips and other inputs ?
 --------------------------------------------------------------

 This is temporary situation, we will improve it in near future.

-I want to use different keys
+I want to use different SSH keys
 ----------------------------

 Just update resource for example::